 Introduces the latest versions of the ArcGIS software family and ArcGIS data models.
 Students use ArcMap, ArcCatalog and ArcToolbox to create and edit GIS data, and perform mapping, data management and geographic analysis.
 Successful completion of this course will give you a background in GIS concepts, help you to operate the basic components of ArcGIS software, and assist you in planning and executing a GIS project.

 **IMPORTANT: The final exam must be written at an approved Exam Centre only.
-See "How do I write my GIS online final exams?" at https://www.bcit.ca/construction/gisresources/faq/studentspt.shtml.
+Details will be emailed to you after registering for the course or visit https://www.bcit.ca/construction/gisresources/faq/studentspt.shtml for information.
 For more information about online courses at BCIT, please visit: https://www.bcit.ca/distance/foryou.shtml Students must check your my.bcit.ca e-mail account for start-up instructions sent upon registration of this course.
 To be successful in our online courses, plan to spend 4-6 hours per course each week on your studies, starting Week 1.
 Our courses are highly interactive with participation requirements weekly.
 Most of our online learning courses require a textbook.
 You can search for your course textbook at : www.bcitbookstore.ca/distance/ If no textbook is listed, course material will be provided via e-mail.